nlarusstone/corels-test/README.md

 We couple ICM and cache updates:  cache insertions and deletions trigger corresponding ICM operations.

-## small datasets with rule expansion
+## small and other datasets with rule expansion

-The last three columns report the number of rules mined for (max cardinality, min support)
+The last column reports the number of rules mined for (max cardinality, min support)

 | dataset | # data | # 0 | # 1 | f.
 0 | f.
 1 | # dim | (2, 0.01) |
 | --- | --- | --- | --- | --- | --- | --- | --- |